Governance

 Independent Auditors

-We closely collaborate with the Audit & Supervisory Board members by regularly exchanging opinions, conducting joint audits, and sharing audit results, aiming to enhance the efficiency and quality of audits.
-We engage in discussions with our Independent Auditors through meetings on their quarterly review reports, interim/final audit result reports, and other occasions.
+We closely collaborate with the Audit and Supervisory Committee by regularly exchanging opinions, conducting joint audits, and sharing audit results, aiming to enhance the efficiency and quality of audits.
+We engage in discussions with our Independent Auditors through meetings on their semiannual review reports, interim/final audit result reports, and other occasions.

 Komori Group Basic Policy on Anti-bribery and Corruption